Emergency Evacuation 101

 Having an accurate roster is very important to know who is truly missing.
 Smaller companies should always keep the company roster up to date whenever someone joins or leaves the company.
 Having an accurate list of names of everyone that is on site is important to get an accurate headcount.

 Most medium to large companies use an access control system for physical security.
 This system tracks employee entry and sometimes exit activities.
 To keep track of the latest occupancy information in real-time generally requires purchase of a third-party tool to provide an up-to-date roster based on this activity.
-Regardless of the company size, it is wise to invest in an emergency mustering tool that can provide a fast, efficient, and an accurate method of accounting for employees and visitors in an evacuation.
-An example of this is the XPressEntry Handheld Badge and Biometric Reader mentioned above which connects to the access control system and maintains the latest occupancy information based on live entries into and exit from the facility.
+Regardless of the company size, it is wise to invest in an emergency mustering tool that can provide a fast, efficient, and accurate method of accounting for employees and visitors in an evacuation.
+An example of this is the XPressEntry Handheld Badge and Biometric Reader mentioned above, which connects to the access control system and maintains the latest occupancy information based on live entries into and exit from the facility.
 A system like this is the best option for an accurate roster.

 Without an accurate headcount, employees and visitors are in danger of not being accounted for in an emergency.
 If there is an employee that came to work that day and goes missing but is not on list, nobody would ever know.
 It would be difficult to determine their location and if they are safe.
 It is paramount to identify and find all missing people onsite.
-First responders will ask your onsite evacuation captions who is missing and will attempt to look for these people in the last place they were seen potentially putting themselves in harm’s way.
+First responders will ask your onsite evacuation captions who is missing and will attempt to look for these people in the last place they were seen, potentially putting themselves in harm’s way.
 But if this information is unknown, first responders cannot help missing employees, leaving the company potentially liable and negligent if anything happens to their employee during the emergency.

 When should a company decide to move an evacuation site to a backup location?

-It is important for safety professionals to know the area, stay updated on the latest weather reports, traffic situations, and other hazards that may affect the evacuation.
+It is important for safety professionals to know the area and stay updated on the latest weather reports, traffic situations, and other hazards that may affect the evacuation.
 Subscribing to the local news, government updates, and checking the news online are good resources.
 For example, in areas where there are hurricanes, safety professionals want to be aware of how intense an approaching hurricane is, if the roads are congested, and if the hurricane is within proximity of the worksite.
 If it is unsafe to shelter in place, first responders and law enforcement may issue evacuation orders which may override your company EAP.
-By being prepared with information and resources you can help keep your employees safe by having them go the correct assembly area / mustering point or shelter in place, as the situation warrants.
+By being prepared with information and resources, you can help keep your employees safe by having them go to the correct assembly area / mustering point or shelter in place, as the situation warrants.

 After an Emergency Evacuation or Drill